 Just as this property can prove my point that it can be a good idea to buy points in this sale it can also prove my point that you need to be careful – buying points and then using them without working out the value you’ll be getting is a great way to lose money.

-Buying point in this sale can definitely save you money but you need to be selective with your bookings if you’re to guarantee a good return on the money you spend.
+Buying points in this sale can definitely save you money but you need to be selective with your bookings if you’re to guarantee a good return on the money you spend.

 Hyatt points sales are processed by Points.com so you’re not going to get a credit card travel/hotel category bonus if you buy points in this sale.

-This is a good time to use a card on which you’re looking to earn a sign-up bonus or a card whose points you value highly.
+This is a good time to use a card on which you’re looking to earn a welcome bonus or a card whose points you value highly.

-In some cases this sale doesn’t represent a great deal even though this is the best bonus we see Hyatt offer but, as I’ve shown, there will be instances where buying points in this sale can save a guest quite a bit of money…and I found the example I gave above without any effort whatsoever so it won’t be too hard to find a good deal if you’re prepared to put in a little work.
+In some cases this sale doesn’t represent a great deal even though this is the best bonus we see Hyatt offer but, as I’ve shown, there will be instances where buying points in this sale can save a World of Hyatt member quite a bit of money…and I found the example I gave above without any trouble whatsoever so it won’t be too hard to find a good deal if you’re prepared to put in a little work.

 As always, it all comes down to individual circumstances and math.

-If you’re planning a stay in the next few months, you should check award availability, compare the cash rate to the number of points needed, do the math and see if buying points at 1.71 cents each could save me some money – there’s a good chance that it will!
+If you’re planning a stay in the next few months, you should check award availability, compare the cash rate to the number of points needed, do the math and see if buying points at 1.71 cents each could save me some money – there’s a good chance that it will.Click to Buy Hyatt Points

 Full Terms & Conditions Per Hyatt